 Early onset scoliosis (EOS) is a very challenging condition of the spine due to spine immaturity.
 The challenge of residual growth remaining in the context of an aggressive spinal deformity that needs spinal stabilization and guidance.
 Several etiologic factors can be implicated in this condition such as congenital malformations, neuromuscular or syndromic diseases, or idiopathic conditions.
-The presence of a growing spine could lead to major deformity after skeletal maturity, with potential cardiopulmonary compromise if not treated.

-Traditional growing rods (TGRs) are a useful tool to treat these patients when the severity of the curves does not allow any further conservative treatment.
-TGRs can correct the spinal deformity and guide subsequent spinal growth with a program of serial lengthenings.
-At the same time, they allow thoracic and trunk growth until skeletal maturity is achieved.
-Limitations of the technique include the law of diminishing returns, the risk of proximal junctional kyphosis, implant failure, and a reoperation rate of 15%.

-Despite a wide international experience with TGR, there are still no consensus criteria on how to select the lower instrumented vertebra (LIV) at index surgery.
-Similar to what is done in adolescent idiopathic scoliosis (AIS) surgery, surgeons try to be as selective as possible with the instrumentation and save as many distal mobile segments as possible.
-The criteria followed in AIS fusion is based on the stable vertebra (SV), the vertebra substantially touched by the central sacral vertical line (STV), and the vertebra tangentially touched (not substantially touched) by the line (NSTV).
-Reports have highlighted that, ideally, LIV in AIS should aim to be the STV, which allows us to save distal segments with a low risk of subsequent failures.
-10-12 However, this criterion might not fit for EOS treated with TGR because growth and curve progression might add distal segments to the original curve (adding-on effect).
+The presence of a growing spine could lead to major deformity after skeletal maturity, with potential cardiopulmonary compromise if not treated.1 Traditional growing rods (TGRs) are a useful tool to treat these patients when the severity of the curves does not allow any further conservative treatment.^{2,3} TGRs can correct the spinal deformity and guide subsequent spinal growth with a program of serial lengthenings.
+At the same time, they allow thoracic and trunk growth until skeletal maturity is achieved.4 Limitations of the technique include the law of diminishing returns,5 the risk of proximal junctional kyphosis,6 implant failure,7 and a reoperation rate of 15%.8 to select the lower instrumented vertebra (LIV) at index surgery.
+Similar to what is done in adolescent idiopathic scoliosis (AIS) surgery, surgeons try to be as selective as possible with the instrumentation and save as many distal mobile segments as possible.9 The criteria followed in AIS fusion is based on the stable vertebra (SV), the vertebra substantially touched by the central sacral vertical line (STV), and the vertebra tangentially touched (not substantially touched) by the line (NSTV).
+Reports have highlighted that, ideally, LIV in AIS should aim to be the STV, which allows us to save distal segments with a low risk of subsequent failures.^{10-12} However, this criterion might not fit for EOS treated with TGR because growth and curve progression might add distal segments to the original curve (adding-on effect).
 The fate of the LIV in a spine with remaining residual growth, which undergoes serial lengthenings is still underexplored.